open-sauced/docs/docs/welcome/faqs.md

 We believe that [good first issues don't exist](https://opensauced.pizza/blog/good-first-issues-dont-exist), and the best way to find an issue to work on is to create the issue yourself.

 However, sites like [Good First Issues](https://goodfirstissues.com/) and [First Timers Only](https://www.firsttimersonly.com/) can lead you to projects and issues worth working on.
 You can also use the `good first issue` label in the project search engine you want to contribute to.
-Check out [this guide](https://www.freecodecamp.org/news/how-to-find-good-first-issues-on-github/) to learn more about finding a `good first issue` on GitHub..
+Check out [this guide](https://www.freecodecamp.org/news/how-to-find-good-first-issues-on-github/) to learn more about finding a `good first issue` on GitHub.

 #### Additional Resources: